 6. Organization and Management Structure

-This is essentially a breakdown of every significant employee’s responsibilities, specifically in regards to managers and supervisors.
+This is essentially a breakdown of every significant employee’s responsibilities, specifically managers and supervisors.
 Then, provide an analysis of your business’s legal structure (sole proprietorship, corporation, etc.), the percent of ownership that each owner possesses, and each owner’s role in the company.
-You will also describe the relevant experience of each owner, your board of directors, and the employees mentioned above.
+You will also describe each owner’s relevant experience, your board of directors, and the employees mentioned above.

 7. Products or Services